 The portfolio turnover rate for the Fund is calculated by dividing the lesser of the Fund's purchases or sales of portfolio securities for the year by the monthly average value of the portfolio securities.
 The calculation excludes all securities whose remaining maturities at the time of acquisition were one year or less.
-The portfolio turnover rate may vary greatly from year to year as well as within a particular year, and may also be affected by eash requirements for redemptions of shares.
+The portfolio turnover rate may vary greatly from year to year as well as within a particular year, and may also be affected by cash requirements for redemptions of shares.
 High portfolio turnover rates will generally result in higher transaction costs, including brokerage commissions, to the Fund and may result in additional tax consequences to the Fund's Shareholders.
-For the fiscal period ended September 30, 2020, the Fund's portfolio turnover rate was 121.41%.
+For the fiscal period ended September 30, 2021, the Fund's portfolio turnover rate was 108.62%.
+For the fiscal year ended September 30, 2022, the Fund's portfolio turnover rate was 808.79%.